tallence/core-forms/README.md

 The extension is built for CoreMedia 9.17.10.
 It will probably be compatible with older CM9 versions and with newer versions but it is not tested yet.

+This repo covers the studio- and the backend-cae part.
+If you are looking for an example implementation for the frontend part (ftl-Templates, css, js) have a look here: [formeditor-frontend](https://github.com/tallence/tallence-formeditor-frontend)

 ## Integrate the Code in your CoreMedia Blueprint Workspace
 You can integrate the extension in three ways: